PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * done - Implement flash read
 * in progress - Implement flash write
 * Implement data logging
-* TroubleshootingLogger should store logs in memory (probably in a circular buffer) and make them available in the UI.
+* TroubleshootingLogger should store logs in memory (maybe in a circular buffer?) and make them available in the UI.

 All of the above are easier said than done.
 This will take some time.

 ## Other stuff to do:

+* Implement "Change VIN"
+* Implement "message of the day" (so we can alert people to new versions)
+* Implement the help page
+* Use Windows Management API to get device driver names for serial ports
 * Move "read" to the "other" menu.
 * Change the "read" button to "test write"
 * Add "verify flash" button on "other" page